 - Caution: Extravasation may cause severe complications check any peripheral line with potassium running carefully.
 Pain or phlebitis may occur during administration of potassium solutions.
 Check any lines immediately if the patient complains of pain.
-Phlebitis can be minimised by using a large vein and reducing the rate or the concentration - contact the Prescriber if an issue.
+Phlebitis can be minimised by using a large vein and reducing the rate or the concentration contact the Prescriber if an issue.
 Change to enteral potassium where appropriate.
 Lignocaine is not be added to an intravenous potassium solution, as it will only mask the underlying phlebitis.
-Note: Intensive Care Unit and the Emergency Department have both potassium chloride 40 mmol/100 mL minibags (central line use only) and 10 mmol/100 mL minibags (central or peripheral line) - phlebitis should raise the suspicion that the 40 mmol in 100mL minibag may have been hung inadvertently. - Use premixed bags or Pharmacy prepared potassium solutions for intravenous infusion wherever possible.
+Note: Intensive Care Unit and the Emergency Department have both potassium chloride 40 mmol/100 mL minibags (central line use only) and 10 mmol/100 mL minibags (central or peripheral line) phlebitis should raise the suspicion that the 40 mmol in 100mL minibag may have been hung inadvertently. - Use premixed bags or Pharmacy prepared potassium solutions for intravenous infusion wherever possible.
 Only add potassium chloride ampoules to solutions in the circumstances described above under point 1.
-Potassium is not to be added to burettes. - Potassium chloride 40 mmol/100 mL minibags are only to be stocked in the Intensive Care Unit and the Emergency Department in a clearly labelled container, separated from potassium chloride 10 mmol/100 mL minibags and marked 'central line use only'. - Potassium chloride ampoules: - Ampoules must be stored in clearly labelled containers, in one central imprest location and must be physically separated from ampoules containing water or normal saline. - Where potassium solutions are prepared using potassium ampoules, the ampoules must be diluted and the solution inverted at least 10 times to ensure that potassium is thoroughly mixed throughout the solution. - Nothing is to be added to premixed potassium chloride bags. - An Alaris PC infusion pump with Guardrails must be used to administer potassium containing solutions to ensure inadvertent larger doses are not administered. - If a patient receiving sustained release potassium tablets develops pronounced nausea, severe vomiting, severe abdominal pains or flatulence, diarrhoea or gastrointestinal haemorrhage, contact the Prescriber as these signs and symptoms may indicate ulceration or perforation in the gastrointestinal tract (see Adverse Effects).
+Potassium is not to be added to burettes. - Potassium chloride 40 mmol/100 mL minibags are only to be stocked in the Intensive Care Unit and the Emergency Department in a clearly labelled container, separated from potassium chloride 10 mmol/100 mL minibags and marked 'central line use only'. - Potassium chloride ampoules: - Ampoules must be stored in clearly labelled containers, in one central imprest location and must be physically separated from ampoules containing water or normal saline. - Where potassium solutions are prepared using potassium ampoules, the ampoules must be diluted and the solution inverted at least 10 times to ensure that potassium is thoroughly mixed throughout the solution. - Nothing is to be added to premixed or Pharmacy prepared potassium bags. - Potassium products are high-risk medications (See CPP0549 High Risk Medications) and require an independent double check prior to administration as outlined in Medication Administration CPP0287. - An Alaris PC LVP with Guardrails must be used to administer potassium containing solutions to ensure inadvertent larger doses/faster rates are not administered. - If a patient receiving sustained release potassium tablets develops pronounced nausea, severe vomiting, severe abdominal pains or flatulence, diarrhoea or gastrointestinal haemorrhage, contact the Prescriber as these signs and symptoms may indicate ulceration or perforation in the gastrointestinal tract (see Adverse Effects).

-Enteral potassium preparations available in ICU, ED, Theatre and CVS Generic name and form Brand name Amount of potassium Potassium chloride 600 mg SR tablet Slow K [®] , Span K [®] , Duro K [®] 8 mmol per tablet Potassium (chloride and other salts) effervescent tablet Chlorvescent [®] 14 mmol per tablet
+Enteral potassium preparations available for use in ICU, ED, Theatre and CVS Generic name and form Brand name Amount of potassium Potassium chloride 600 mg SR tablet Span K® 8 mmol per tablet Potassium (chloride and other salts) effervescent tablet Chlorvescent® 14 mmol per tablet